Stock Checker

 And that is where the similarities with the Fanatec end.
 This shifter has been constructed with much more plastic, and much less premium-feeling metal than the Fanatec shifter.
 And this results in a little bit of extra play in the whole shifter when pulling hard shifts.

 The resistance of each shift is also much less than the resistance from the Fanatec ClubSport V1.5, resulting in a washier and less satisfying shift feeling.
-And the final blow to the TH8A is the process of switching between H-pattern and sequential gearbox modes.
+The final blow to the TH8A is the process of switching between H-pattern and sequential gearbox modes.

 With the Fanatec, this change is done instantaneously via a switch.
 With the Thrustmaster shifter, you have to disassemble the top part of the shifter and install a sequential-only top plate.
 This takes time and is a bit fiddly.